 If you’re not too adventurous on scents, try to stick with single-note scents—a lemon, or a lime, or something like that.
 If you are willing to roll the dice on fragrance, try new things until you find one you want to stick with.
 Very few of them are downright objectionable (and again, we don’t mention or review ones that we / other people find objectionable), and you might surprise yourself.
 We thought the “Executive” Beard Butter from Live Bearded was going to be silly, but it turns out to be one of our favorite scents, and we wear it around the office, in a sort of ironic joke-y way.
 In other words, allow yourself to be surprised when it comes to scents—a lot of these companies do a really good job creating interesting, unique fragrances.

-Artwork on the Label.
-Again, this doesn't really have anything to do with the product; we're suckers for marketing.
+Again, this doesn’t really have anything to do with the product; we’re suckers for marketing.
 Be better than us, and you can probably ignore this.
 But if you care about using products that speak to your persona, then the artwork and branding of the product you choose may be important.

 A Quick Review of Terms: How is Beard Butter Different Than…